FireDragonGameStudio/FmvMaker/README.md

 ![State overview if CircleFmv demo](https://raw.githubusercontent.com/FireDragonGameStudio/FmvMaker/master/Assets/FmvMaker/Textures/FmvMakerCircleDemo_States03.PNG)

 ## Use Clickable Items to enhanced your game
 For now, we've only focused on the video navigation with the help of **NavigationTargets**.
-But **Clickables** can be used for a different purposes to. **Items** are basically the same as **NavigationTargets**, but they can be stored in an inventory and used to trigger actions. **FmvMaker** already comes with a basic inventory implementation, which allows you to already build a FMV game with various items.
+But **Clickables** can be used for different purposes to. **Items** are basically the same as **NavigationTargets**, but they can be stored in an inventory and used to trigger actions. **FmvMaker** already comes with a basic inventory implementation, which allows you to already build a FMV game with various items.
 As it's for **NagivationTargets** there can be multiple **Items** (to either find and/or use) per video element.
 Let's take the example from our CircleFmv and add a few **Items** to enhance the prototype.

 ### Items to find and use
 Create a **Clickable** and a **VideoData** element for every **Item** you'd like to find.
 You can place them with the *RelativeScreenPosition* field.
 The **Items** themselfes will be linked via the *ItemsToFind* and *ItemsToUse* fields of the designated video element.
 In this example two items will trigger video sequences from our **UniqueState** when being found.
-Furthermore these items can also be used with different video elements.
+Furthermore, these items can also be used with different video elements.

 **CircleFmvVideoData.json**
 ```javascript